NYC & WESTCHESTER SCAFFOLD ACCIDENT ATTORNEYS &

-Our New York City Construction and Westchester County Scaffold and Ladder accident lawyers are well versed in Labor Law 240, which is also known as the New York Ladder Law.
+Our New York City construction accident lawyers and Westchester County Scaffold and Ladder accident lawyers are well versed in Labor Law 240, which is also known as the New York Ladder Law.
 Workplace accidents involving broken or defective Scaffolds, Planks and Ladders account for a large number of personal injury and death cases in New York.
 Another very common type of accidents that account for personal injuries and deaths is falls from an unprotected height, such as when workers are working on a bridge, roof, or in an elevator shaft.
 Whether you fell from a ladder or a material or tool was dropped on you, our New York construction accident attorneys know that New York Labor Law 240, protects workers involved in painting, power washing, repairs, construction, alteration, demolition, commercial cleaning, and window washing, among other activities who fall because of an inadequate ladder or scaffold or because they were not given harnesses and safety lines.
 The Labor Law makes it the responsibility of the worksite's general contractor and the property owner to make sure that construction workers have safe equipment and it does not matter if your boss provided the equipment.
 Our New York City construction accident lawyers know that if you get hurt on a job site, because your ladder broke, had a broken rung, was unsteady, was unsecured or not the right ladder for the job, then you can sue the general contractor and the property owner.
 To discuss your case, call our New York City construction, ladder and scaffold accident lawyers, today for a free consultation.